Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 Is Garmin HRM 600 better than HRM-Pro Plus?

-HRM 600 is better if you want Step Speed Loss, secure BLE, rechargeable battery, detachable module, and expanded watch-free recording.
+HRM 600 is better if you want Step Speed Loss, a rechargeable battery, a detachable module, and expanded watch-free recording.
 HRM-Pro Plus may be better if you prefer a CR2032 battery and find it at a lower price.

 Is Garmin HRM 600 better than Polar H10?

-How long does the Garmin HRM 600 battery last?
+How long does Garmin HRM 600 battery last?

-Garmin rates it for up to 2 months when used 1 hour per day.
+Garmin rates HRM 600 for up to 2 months when used 1 hour per day.
 Real-world battery life depends on use frequency, temperature, storage, and connection behavior.